ivandfx/DFXWinTweaks/README.md

 [New DFX Tweaker Web](https://ivandfx.github.io/DFXTweaker)

-DFX Tweaker is a small but versatile tool designed to get system information and tweak your OS beyond what Microsoft allows you.
+DFX Tweaker is a small and versatile tool designed to get system information and tweak your OS beyond what Microsoft allows you.
 As development progresses, new features will be added.

 [System Requirements](https://github.com/ivandfx/DFXTweaker#system-requirements)